logzio/dashboard-metrics-extractor/README.md

 To specify the endpoints manually:

 1. Press Enter.
-2. Type in the Prometheus endpoint address, for example `http://127.0.0.1:7000`, and press Enter.
+2. Type in the Grafana endpoint address, for example `http://127.0.0.1:8000`, and press Enter.
-3. Type in the Grafana endpoint address, for example `http://127.0.0.1:8000`, and press Enter.
+3. Type in your Grafana API token and press Enter.
-4. Type in your Grafana API token and press Enter.
+4. Type in the Prometheus endpoint address, for example `http://127.0.0.1:7000`, and press Enter.
+5. Type in the Prometheus used timeseries interval (only minutes timeframe is supported), for example `10m` or press Enter to use the default.

 #### Extract metrics from the Logz.io endpoint